chillerlan/php-traits/README.md

 }
 ```

-Let's assume you have several classes that implement the same interface, but their constructors have different parameter counts, like so:
+Let's assume we have several classes that implement the same interface, but their constructors have different parameter counts, like so:
 ```php
 class SomeClass implements MyInterface{
 	public funtion __construct($param_foo){}